galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 > * Each row is a sample
 > * The columns tell you information about each sample:
 >    - #SampleID is a short name/ID for the sample.
 Here, "C" stands for "Control" sample, and the other two are called samples "N5" and "Pcov3"
 >    - fastqFile lists the sequence file names that correspond to each sample.
-We have two fastq files for paired-end sequencing: first the forward file is listed, followed by a "," (comma), and then the reverse file name is listed, with no spaces between these.
+We have two FASTQ files for paired-end sequencing: first, the forward file is listed, followed by a "," (comma), and then the reverse file name is listed, with no spaces between these.
 >    - ForwardPrimer: Lists the forward primer sequence used during PCR to produce the sequenced amplicon (ITS3 forward primer here).
 >    - ReversePrimer: Lists the forward primer sequence used during PCR to produce the sequenced amplicon (ITS4 reverse primer here).
 > * The remaining columns (Latitude, Longitude, Country, Vegetation, etc) are metadata for each sample.
 LotuS2 does not **need** these columns, but it will copy them to the final R Phyloseq object that it creates.
 These columns will be needed for doing ecological analyses later.
 You can add metadata to the phyloseq object that is created through LotuS2 later in R, as long as the sample ID in your metadata sheet matches the sample ID in your mapping file.